pmean/build-website/text/04/printer-friendly.md

 > Association sections on Statistical Computing and Statistical Graphics
 > ([pdf
 > format](http://www-stat.stanford.edu/~susan/scgn/issues/v82/v82.pdf)).
-> This is a big file, and the article itself doesn\'t start until page
+> This is a big file, and the article itself doesn't start until page
 > 23, but it is well worth looking at.
-Here\'s one of my favorite quotes
+Here's one of my favorite quotes
 > from that article.
 >
 > > *A Shaker chair is useful.
 It is well suited for sitting.
 Its clean,